-- i.
-Taxation of Interest: - Foreign Investors are liable to pay tax on the interest income earned in India as per the prevailing tax rates or as per the Double Tax Treaty provisions between India and the domicile country of the FPI, whichever is less - WHT of 20% is applicable for interest income - In case of FPIs, under section 194LD of Income Tax Act, a concessional tax rate of 5% is applicable on interest income on rupee denominated corporate bonds or Government securities.
-This concessional rate is valid until June 30, 2020 - This benefit of lower WHT is also extended to INR denominated (Masala) Bonds issued outside India ii.
+- I. Taxation of Interest: - Foreign Investors are liable to pay tax on the interest income earned in India as per the prevailing tax rates or as per the Double Tax Treaty provisions between India and the domicile country of the FPI, whichever is less - -WHT of 20% is applicable for interest income - In case of FPIs, under section 194LD of Income Tax Act, a concessional tax rate of 5% is applicable on interest income on rupee denominated corporate bonds or Government securities.
+This concessional rate is valid until June 30, 2023 - This benefit of lower WHT is also extended to INR denominated (Masala) Bonds issued outside India and Municipal Bonds

+II.
 Taxation of dividend: